COVID-19 Related Resources

 Financial Decision Making Resources:

-If you are having difficulty paying bills as a result of COVID-19, ask yourself these questions and use the Spending Plan worksheet to figure out your income and expenses before you make any big decisions: https://extension.umn.edu/coping-covid-19/financial-decision-making-during-difficult-times
+If you are having difficulty paying bills as a result of COVID-19, ask yourself these questions and use the UofMN Spending Plan worksheet to figure out your income and expenses before you make any big decisions And Use this UofMN finance tool to help you make financial decisions.

-This is a free online course that helps you better navigate the rental process.
+The UofMN Extension office has is a free online course that helps you better navigate the rental process.
 Finding and keeping a home is an important step in maintaining a stable home environment.
-You'll get an overview of the tools and strategies you need to secure housing. https://z.umn.edu/Renters101
+You'll get an overview of the tools and strategies you need to secure housing.

 Through this course you will ensure you become a responsible renter by learning: